bedroom

 9. Two-Toned Dark Walls

 Two-toned dark walls create visual interest and architectural definition while maintaining the cocooning benefits of a dark bedroom.
-This approach involves painting the bottom portion of walls in a darker shade and the top portion in a lighter shade, with chair rail or molding as the dividing point.
+Paint the bottom portion of walls in a darker shade and the top portion in a lighter shade, with chair rail or molding as the dividing point.
 Alternatively, paint the wall behind the bed in a darker shade while keeping other walls lighter, creating a focal point that frames the bed.

 This technique adds sophistication and makes the room feel designed rather than simply painted.
-The color transition breaks up the darkness and prevents the room from feeling flat or overwhelming.
-Choose colors from the same family for subtle contrast—navy and lighter blue, charcoal and medium gray—or go bolder with complementary darks like navy and forest green.
-The result is a layered, thoughtful space that feels dynamic and restful.
+Choose colors from the same family for subtle contrast — navy and lighter blue, charcoal and medium gray — or go bolder with complementary darks like navy and forest green.

 • Keep the ratio roughly one-third dark to two-thirds light for balanced proportions